chrislittleboy/foam/levi.md

-Margaret Levi - political scientist.
+# Margaret Levi - political scientist

 Theory of the state.

 Optimistic view of development of society: from "Why do we need a new theory of government